wildonion/gem/README.md

 * 📣 **redis** based pubsub streaming channel to publish and subscribe to the revealed roles, **ECQ** (Event Collaboration Queue), **MMR** (Match Making Rating) topics

-* 💾 **redis** http response caching to avoid high latencies cause I believe reading from RAM is much faster than HardDisk.
+* 💾 **redis** http response caching to avoid high latencies cause we all know reading from RAM is much faster than HardDisk.

 * 🎯 **actix ws** notif servers for streaming over redis subscribed topics to send notifs to ws sessions.